 Stay over in a real corbelled house.
 These fascinating domed-roof houses are made from flat stones – which were built between 1811 and 1815.
 This makes for a truly unusual and unforgettable memory.
 Discover the Karoo rhythm – there are still some people who rely on donkey-drawn carts here.

-If you have time: definitely visit the Akkerendam Nature Reserve, three kilometers north of Calvinia set in the Hantam mountains.
+If you have time: definitely visit the Akkerendam Nature Reserve, three kilometres north of Calvinia set in the Hantam mountains.
 Seek out the rare, indigenous star tree.

 Vredendal will feel like the big city after passing through all the small towns on this route.
 Time for some wine tasting at the boutique wineries in the area.
 Teubes Family Wines offer cheese platers in their tasting room.
 MelkboomsDrift Boutique Wine also features a lodge on the property which is a great idea if you choose to take your time and enjoy the slow life on the banks of the Olifantsrivier.

-The Skilpad rest camp in the Sanpark’s Namaqua National Park is well-worth the visit year-round but especially during the flowers season in spring.
-Find out more here.
+The Skilpad rest camp in the Sanpark’s Namaqua National Park is well worth the visit year-round but especially during the flowers season in spring.

-At last you’ve made it to the freezing waters of the Atlantic, dip a toe into the sea to celebrate your epic cross-country road trip.
+1,540 Kilometres later, you’ve at last made it to the freezing waters of the Atlantic, so dip a toe into the sea to celebrate your epic cross-country road trip.
 Stay at Skulpieskraal with a view of the sea from your bed.
-They offer 6 pre-pitched tents under A-frame net shading.
+They offer pre-pitched tents under A-frame net shading.
 There are no power points, but there is lighting.
 This is a great alternative to the Namaqua Beach Camp for flower viewing.
-Their rates are extremely reasonable at R350 per night.
-Contact details: 076 430 8300 or visit the Skulpieskraal website.
+Their rates are extremely reasonable.

-There is so much to discover in our backyard, there’s really no reason to get worked up about the exchange rate.
+There is so much to discover in our backyard, so get going and carve out a new appreciation for our beautiful country.
 Happy travels!